-When it comes to soccer there are many different terms and phrases that people use to explain an aspect of the game.
+When it comes to soccer, there are many different terms and phrases that people use to explain an aspect of the game.
 I’ve put together a definitive list of the most important terms to know the meaning of to really understand what people are talking about when they’re talking about soccer.

 All the terms and definitions are listed in alphabetical order to make it easier for you to find the term you’re looking for.

-To go straight to the word or phrase you’re looking for simply click below on the letter the word begins with.
+To go straight to the word or phrase you’re looking for, simply click below on the letter the word begins with.
 It will take you straight there.

-A- Z list of Terms
+A- Z List of Soccer Terminology

 Advantage: A team is considered to have an advantage when they have possession of the ball and outnumber the opposition players near the opposing team’s goal.

-Advantage Rule: Also known as “Advantage Clause” or “playing advantage”; the advantage rule is when the referee allows play to continue after a foul has been committed when they judge that it would be more advantageous to the team to continue playing rather than stop the game for the foul.
+Advantage Rule: Also known as “Advantage Clause” or “playing advantage,” the advantage rule is when the referee allows play to continue after a foul has been committed when they judge that it would be more advantageous to the team to continue playing rather than stop the game for the foul.

 An example of this is when a player is fouled while passing the ball to another player who is now in the position to take a shot and potentially score a goal for their team.
 Rather than stopping the game for the foul, the referee allows the game to continue to see if they can take advantage of the opportunity.
-If not the referee can always bring the play back to where the original foul took place.
+If not, the referee can always bring the play back to where the original foul took place.

 Aggressive Soccer Receiving: Aggressive Soccer Receiving is the practice of being ready to receive a pass from another player, no matter how imperfectly it arrives with you.
 The receiving player will be intentionally aware and alert to the direction, speed, and position of the ball as it moves towards them and will correct their own body position to receive the ball effectively.

 Angles: People in soccer most often talk about “angles” when they are referring to defenders or goalkeepers “closing, or narrowing an angle” to prevent another player from passing the ball into a space beyond the defender or goalkeeper.
-The angle is being reduced so the opposition cannot play the ball into that space.
+The angle is being reduced, so the opposition cannot play the ball into that space.